-Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will seek out certifications to demonstrate their expertise.
+Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will earn certifications to prove their expertise.
 When you see a service company in Monroe offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help reduce costs and speed up services: Technicians who spend the time and resources needed for these certifications often need less time and fewer resources when servicing your equipment.
-Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.
+Can help reduce costs and speed up services: Professionals who devote the time and resources required for these certifications often take up less time and fewer resources when servicing your equipment.
+Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also reduce labor expenses.